syyePhenomenol/RandoMapMod/README.md

     - "Transition 3": Transition mode, showing all rooms.
 - "Customize Pools":
     - Toggle showing each pool of pins on/off.
-    - "Group by": Toggle the pools to be grouped by location, or by item (spoiler).
+    - "Group By": Toggle the pools to be grouped by location, or by item (spoiler).
 - "More Pin Options":
     - "Cleared Locations": Toggle showing pins between all cleared locations/persistent locations/neither.
     - "Reachable Pins": Toggle how pins for reachable locations are shown: by hiding unreachable/showing all but expanding reachable/showing and expanding all.